Fraser Valley author launches second crime novel - BC Local News

-Just over a year since his debut novel was released to critical acclaim, crime author Seamus Heffernan’s second novel, Ten Grand, will be officially launched on Thursday, June 27 in Abbotsford.
+Just over a year since his debut novel was released to critical acclaim, crime author Seamus Heffernan’s second novel, Ten Grand, will be officially launched today—Thursday, June 27—in Abbotsford.

-The launch party and question-and-answer session runs from 6 to 8 p.m. at Kariton Art Gallery, 2387 Ware St.

 Ten Grand sees the return of Thaddeus Grayle, an American private eye working in London, England.